-Four-wheel anti-lock brake system (ABS) (if equipped)
+Four-wheel anti-lock brake system (ABS)

-Your vehicle may be equipped with an Anti-lock Braking System (ABS).
+Your vehicle is equipped with an Anti-lock Braking System (ABS).
 This system helps you maintain steering control during emergency stops by keeping the brakes from locking.
-Noise from the ABS pump motor and brake pedal pulsation may be observed during ABS braking; any pulsation or mechanical noise you may feel or hear is normal.
+Noise from the ABS pump motor and brake pedal pulsation may be observed during ABS braking; this is normal and should be no reason for concern.